PaulCombal/appack-cli/assets/creator/README.md

 * `appack creator snapshot`

-This will create a snapshot of your drive, and save the memory state of the VM.
-When the snapshot is finished, you can safely shut down your VM.

-Next, it's time to package your app to share with the world.

-* `appack creator zip`

-This will zip all required files into a file called after the id and version you set in your AppPack.yaml.
+If the snapshot was created successfully, a package will be created following the id and version specified in `AppPack.yaml`.
+This package is ready to be distributed to users.

+If you want to re-package your app without using the creator, you can create a zip archive including the same files as the package would have with the creator.

 ### Limitations